Widen/urlbuilder/readme.md

 --------
 * Automatic slash management in paths.
 Slashes will be de-duped or added as necessary when using addPathSegment
 * Automatic URL encoding for both path segments (preserving slashes) and query parameters
-* '+'s in URL encoded values are replaced with '%20's (if using default BuiltinEncoder)
+* '+'s in URL encoded values are replaced with '%20's
 * Options for generation of fully-qualified, hostname relative, or protocol relative URLs
 * Fluent method-chaining API